RBVI/stringApp/doc_automation.md

 `string retrieve publications`

-Retrieves the enriched PubMed publications for the current String network.
-Note that in order to view the results, the command [Show publications panel](#show-publications-panel) should be used.
+Retrieves the enriched PubMed publications for the current STRING network.
+In this case, each publication is represented by a set of genes recognized in it by text mining and this set of genes is tested for overrepresentation.
+Note that in order to view the results, the command [Show publications panel](#show-publications-panel) should be used after this one.

 ### Arguments